- Research article

 Electronic supplementary material

-Additional file 2: Figure 2 Chromosomal alignment of Arabidopsis sequences with the highest similarity to BxbI attP and attB sites.
+Additional file 2: Arabidopsis sequences with the highest similarity to BxbI attP and attB sites.
 The position and orientation of the 36 att-like sequences are displayed on a diagram of the five Arabidopsis chromosomes.
 Their orientation is shown with blue (attP) and red (attB) arrowheads.
 (PDF 92 KB)

 About this article